The Habitat Task Group (HTG) consists

 Develop and maintain a list of key functional habitats and priority management areas that would support LaMP and LEC Environmental objectives.

-Scudder Mackey, Carey Knight, Ann Marie Gorman, Brandon Stone (ODNR)
+Eric Weimer, Scudder Mackey, Carey Knight, Ann Marie Gorman, Brandon Slone (ODNR)